-September 30, 2021 December 31, 2020
+September 30, 2022 December 31, 2021

 (\$) (\$)

-USA 1,753,794 1,168,717
+USA 1,779,753 1,837,096

-15. LITIGATION
+14. LITIGATION

-The Company may from time to time be subject to litigation.
-At September 30, 2021, the Company has accrued for what it believes is a reasonable amount with respect to any litigation claims.
+The Company is involved in litigation and disputes arising from the normal course of operations.
+Management is of the opinion that the outcome of any potential litigation will not have a material adverse impact on the Company's financial position or results of operations.
+At September 30, 2022, the Company has accrued for what it believes is a reasonable amount with respect to any litigation claims.